We assist you throughout your decision-making process and until you set up a business in Trinidad and Tobago.

 The park offers leasable space for the growth and expansion of operations in the processing of primarily agro products, and light manufacturing.
 Local and international entrepreneurs will find lucrative investment opportunities for the processing of innovative products from an abundance of exotic natural resources within the heart of Moruga and surrounding areas.

-Business facilitation services will be available to prospective tenants.
+Business facilitation services from InvesTT are available to prospective tenants.

 Land Lots and Factory Shells

-Park infrastructure upon completion will include all major utilities; electricity, cabling, telephone, internet, water, wastewater treatment and access roads for each lot.
+Park infrastructure includes all major utilities; electricity, cabling, telephone, internet, water, wastewater treatment and access roads for each lot.

 The Park includes one designated protected area.
 This area contains a manmade pond and buffer zone that has been declared a natural feature by the Environmental Management Authority of Trinidad and Tobago.

 6 Land Lots